 Instead of looking solely at the financial side of a company, ESG also evaluates the benefits a company adds to society and its impact on the environment.

 More factors come into play before investing in a company.
 Investors can align their values with the operations of a company.
 Let’s expand on each of the three factors of ESG investing.

 ESG Investing: Environmental

 First, let’s talk environment.
 Climate change has been a hot topic for quite some time now.
-Many companies have business practices that deteriorate the environment around us.
+But unfortunately, many companies have business practices that deteriorate the environment around us.

-Others, attempt to develop new alternative ways to do their business with little or no impact on the environment.
+Others attempt to develop new alternative ways to do their business with little or no environmental impact.

 How many oil spills happened in the last century?
 They could have all been avoided with enhanced safety protocols and greener ways of obtaining oil.